thebitmonk/send_post_api/docs/AccountmessageApi.md

-Find all events associated with a message id <br>
+Find all events associated with a message id

 ### Example
 ```javascript